Rock Your Rotation Exam: Schedule For Success!

-I am a second year PA student at Mercyhurst University in Erie, Pennsylvania and started the exciting journey through clinical rotations this past June.
-First up for me was General Surgery, followed by Pediatrics, and now an elective rotation in Emergency Medicine.
-I will admit, for the first End of Rotation™ Exam (EOR™), I was unsure of how to prepare, and I felt very nervous going into the exam; General Surgery is a challenging topic to begin with, and I had no idea what the EOR™ examination would be like.
-I am happy to say that I feel as if my approach paid off for me, and I finished the exam feeling that I was well prepared.
-I decided to stick with the same approach to study for my Pediatrics exam and felt just as prepared.
-I would also like to add that by studying for the EOR™, I was also preparing myself to perform well on the rotations.
+I am a second-year PA student at Mercyhurst University in Erie, Pennsylvania and started the exciting journey through clinical rotations this past June.
+First up for me was general surgery, followed by pediatrics, and now an elective rotation in emergency medicine.
+I will admit, for the first End of Rotation™ Exam (EOR™), I was unsure of how to prepare, and I felt very nervous going into the exam; general surgery is a challenging topic to begin with, and I had no idea what the EOR™ examination would be like.
+My approach paid off, and I finished the exam feeling well prepared.
+I decided to stick with the same approach to study for my pediatrics exam and felt just as prepared.
+By studying for the EOR™, I was also preparing myself to perform well on the rotations.

-I am fortunate that my program provided me with a lot of required readings, practice exams, and assignments to help set me up for success on my EOR™ exams.
-Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA EOR™ exam blueprints listed on the organization’s website and utilized these to make myself a reading schedule for each rotation.
-I created my schedule so that I would finish my readings one week prior to taking the EOR™ exam, allowing myself that week to review the material I had read, focus on the topics that needed extra attention, and get as much studying in as I could before taking the exam.
+I am fortunate that my program provided a lot of required readings, practice exams, and assignments to help set me up for success on my EOR™ exams.
+Prior to the start of my clinical year, I combined the reading list created by my program (devised from the NCCPA PANCE blueprint) with the PAEA EOR™ exam blueprints listed on the organization’s website and made a reading schedule for each rotation.
+I scheduled my readings to finish one week prior to taking the EOR™ exam.
+This gave me one week to review the material, focus on the topics that needed extra attention, and study before taking the exam.

-My schedule was designed so that I was reading about the most common things I would encounter on rotation first.
-For Surgery, there were mostly GI-related topics such as acute appendicitis, inguinal hernias, gallbladder disease, and diverticulitis.
-For Pediatrics, I focused on well-child examinations, developmental milestones, and vaccination schedules before diving into the infectious diseases and ENT pathologies such as otitis media, strep throat, and hand foot and mouth disease.
-Additionally, I would spend the Sunday prior to each rotation reviewing the relevant pharmacology and steps involved in certain procedures that I may be asked to perform while on rotation since I could be certain I would need this information on a daily basis.
+I designed my schedule to include reading about the most common things I would encounter on rotation first.
+For surgery, there were mostly GI-related topics such as acute appendicitis, inguinal hernias, gallbladder disease, and diverticulitis.
+For pediatrics, I focused on well-child examinations, developmental milestones, and vaccination schedules before diving into the infectious diseases and ENT pathologies such as otitis media, strep throat, and hand foot and mouth disease.
+Additionally, I spent the Sunday prior to each rotation reviewing the relevant pharmacology and steps for procedures that I may be asked to perform since I would need this information daily.